 You should know there are plenty of advantages to staying in the bustling town of Parikia.
 It’s easy to rent a vehicle from here to explore the rest of the island and the largest bus station is located next to the ferry port.
 In addition, the town is surrounded by beautiful beaches all within walking distance.

-If you aren’t staying in Parikia, Naoussa is another popular seaside town to check out.
+If you aren’t staying in Parikia, Naoussa is the most popular seaside town to check out.
 The village is filled with fancy restaurants, boutique shops, and cute cafes.
 Our favorite place to eat in the center of town is Ragoussis Bakery.
 Be sure to try the baklava here!

 There is also a 15th-century castle to walk out and discover that used to be vital in defending Paros from pirates.
 Much like Parikia, you won’t have to look far to take an afternoon swim either!